 - Navigate to the Bluetooth menu and Turn Bluetooth On.
 You should now see all available Bluetooth devices around you.

-- Make sure your Bluetooth headphones are charged and currently in discoverable mode.
+- Make sure your headphones are charged and currently in discoverable mode.
 Click Connect to establish a new connection

 - Your Bluetooth headphones should now appear in the list.
 Click Connect to establish a new connection.